Glossa

 Take a look at this logo.
 What do you see?
 How might it move?

-The Glossa team didn’t have a clear answer - so I went with my intuition.
+The Glossa team didn’t have a clear answer - so I followed my intuition.

 Let’s get sketchy:

-In my mind, the logo would animate from left to right.
-The screen would start blank, and then column by column, the pieces would flow from the left side of the screen towards the right, transforming from circles into squares with rounded corners as they landed in their respective rows.
+I imagined that the logo would animate from left to right, with columns flowing in and transforming from circles into squares with rounded corners as they landed in place.

 And here is the finished product: